 Kaziranga Park remains closed from 01 May through 31 October every year for the visitors.
 So, November to April is the best time to visit Kaziranga National Park.

 With the grace of Mary Curzon, wife of Viceroy of India, Lord Curzon of Kedleston, the sanctuary came into being in 1904.
 In just one visit, Mary Curzon felt bad by not seeing even a single Rhinoceros as the place was famous for the same.
 She then approached Lord Curzon with this concern.
 Their joint effort then made the place Kaziranga Proposed Reserve Forces on June 1, 1905.

 After further efforts made by different people and activists, it became a non-poaching place and came to be known as Kaziranga Game Sanctuary in 1916.
 Again, in 1950, it was renamed as Kaziranga Wildlife Sanctuary by the-then environmentalist P. D. Stracey.
 Its unique features bagged it the position of World Heritage Site on Feb 11, 1975.

-A day out in Tribal village.
+6. Tribal Village.
 You can head to the nearby villages of Kaziranga that holds the true heritage of Assam.
-The amazing handicrafts by the local women will woo your mind.
+The amazing handicrafts by the local women will leave you mighty impressed.
 The beautifully-woven shawls and sarees in the traditional method are amazing.

 A magnificent park that is inhabited by some of the dangerous creatures of nature.
 Famous for one-horned rhinoceros, it can be an enthralling experience for anyone.
 The park is 2,085.6 km via NH27, 2,909.2 km via NH27, 1,180.0 km via NH27, 3,136.0 km via NH 44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.